LittleYUYU/LittleYUYU.github.io/_pages/why-mason-and-my-group.md

 Students admitted to my group generally share the following traits:

-- **Solid mathematics and engineering backgrounds**: This includes solid knowledge in probability theory, linear algebra, etc., and being skillsful in ML model or system implementation, debugging and problem-solving, etc. I typically look for them from your course performance and relevant experience.
+- **Solid mathematics and engineering backgrounds**: These include solid knowledge in probability theory, linear algebra, etc., and being skillful in ML model or system implementation, debugging and problem-solving, etc. I typically look for them from your course performance and relevant experience.
 - **Critical and active thinking:** The way you think generally shows your potential of doing good research.
 As an example, when you see good or bad performance from the ML model you trained, have you thought about why, and have you taken any actions to validate your thought?
 Having a critical mind and the motivation to actively think are the bases for doing research.
 I do not admit students who make progress by asking me "what should I do next" and simply following my words without thinking.
 - **Passion, persistence, and self-motivation:** PhD study is a big commitment; it means you will spend the coming 5 or 6 or even more years on one topic or field.
 It is also full of challenges and frustration; you may experience failures in experiements, find that your hypothesis is completely wrong, get your papers rejected, etc. -- in those cases, will you continue the exploration or give up?
 - **Healthy communication:** I hope to have upfront communications with my students.
 Without healthy communication, I won't know what students are thinking about, what problem they are facing, and how I can help.